blouyakis/meeting_agenda/README.md

 ### How to Access

-1. Start the server with `npm run dev`
-2. Go to `http://localhost:3000` in your browser
+1. Go to the live URL above
 3. Enter the credentials above and click **Log In**
 4. You will land on the dashboard where all 20 sample meetings are listed
 5. Click any meeting to view its agenda, export it as a PDF, or email it to attendees